 “You eat like a horse”.
 There is a very good reason this saying exists; Horses.
 Eat.
 A. Lot!!!
-And a vast majority of horse owners know this, but every now and again I come across a horse owner who is concerned about weight loss in their horse and it is simply because they don’t realise just how much a horse actually needs to eat each day (except my horses, they seem to eat nothing and still get fat!).
+And a vast majority of horse owners know this, but every now and again we come across a horse owner who is concerned about weight loss in their horse and it is simply because they don’t realise just how much a horse actually needs to eat each day (except some of our horses, they seem to eat nothing and still get fat!).

-So I thought it a timely reminder (with bare paddocks surrounding me in the very drought stricken area where I live) about how much forage a horse needs to eat each day.
+So we thought it a good reminder about how much forage a horse needs to eat each day.
 Traditional recommendations were that horses should receive a minimum of 1% of their bodyweight (1 kg/100 kg BW 0r 1 lb/100 lb BW) of forage per day.
 More recently however, Harris et al (2016) have increased the recommended minimum to 1.5% of bodyweight.
 Most good nutritionists will aim for 2% BW of forage in a diet where this is possible.

 The amount of forage fed has an impact on the health, welfare, behaviour, gut health and performance of your horse as well as a horse’s risk of colic.
-Where I see it go horribly wrong is when an owner simply doesn’t realise just how much hay a horse actually needs to eat in a day.
-Underfeeding hay will often (in everyone else’s horses, mine are still excluded!) result in weight loss and can result in life-threatening colic.
+Where we see it go horribly wrong is when an owner simply doesn’t realise just how much hay a horse actually needs to eat in a day.
+Underfeeding hay will often result in weight loss and can result in life-threatening colic.
 The good thing is it is very easily fixed, just feed more hay!

 Do you have a question or comment?
 Do you need help with feeding?